 was like a Facebook live.
 And I mean, his whole face went, Nope, we need to do a podcast.
 And

-he called you Ross and he called Nick Turner.
+he called you Russ and he called Nick Turner.
 And by that Monday, we had a website, we had a name

 and he reached out and I reached out to, um, again, the folks at AC entertainment at that time,